Sharuru/Toys/README.md

 But still happy if they can help you :smile:

+- auto-chrome-uploader: detect and auto download the Chrome standalone installer.
 - dayu-alarm: make a TTS-call with dayu API.
 - DatuiPrer: Generate download link from datui.app.
 - EasyCertManager: (un)register your personal certificate.